-Here's an easy-read map of Solomons from our 2022 festival.
-You can expect much of the same in 2023.
+Here's last year's easy-read map of Solomons from the day of the festival!

-Be sure to check out our vendors, teams, food trucks, local shops & restaurants... and of course watch the exciting races on the Patuxent River.
+We had vendors, teams, food trucks, local shops & restaurants... and of course exciting races on the Patuxent River.

-General Parking is located in the field across from the Calvert Marine Museum.
-Shuttles run from this lot and make several stops on the island indicated on the map.
-Shuttles run from 8 a.m. to 4 p.m.
+General Parking was located in the field across from the Calvert Marine Museum.
+Shuttles ran from this lot and made several stops on the island indicated on the map.
+Shuttles ran from 8 a.m. to 3:30 p.m.

 Vendor Village Map

-Our Vendor village is chock full of vendors selling crafts, jewelry, clothing, children's items and more!
-We also have some of our nonprofit friends, SMCR members, and lots of other vendors.
-This is the 2022 map, and you can expect a similar showing in 2023!
+Our 2023 Vendor village was chock full of vendors selling crafts, jewelry, clothing, children's items and more!
+We also had some of our nonprofit friends, and lots of other vendors.

-The Vendor Village is open to the public at 8:30 a.m.
+The Vendor Village was open to the public at 8:30 a.m.

-Food trucks will be located just across the street in the Team Village and will open for orders after 10 a.m.
+Food trucks were located just across the street in the Team Village.

 About Our Festival